uidaholib/collectionbuilder-cdm-template/pages/about.md

 * PG 101 Gem of the Mountains Collection
 * MG 5299 Album of Photographs from [President Theodore Roosevelt's Visit to the University of Idaho](https://www.lib.uidaho.edu/digital/troosevelt/index.html), April 10, 1911

-The amount of items being digitized and put online is growing quickly, be sure to check our [Digital Initiatives](https://www.lib.uidaho.edu/digital/) collections often!
+The amount of items being digitized and put online is growing quickly, so be sure to check our [Digital Initiatives](https://www.lib.uidaho.edu/digital/) collections often!
 Descriptions of all images from processed photograph collections housed in Special Collections can be searched through the [Historical Photograph Database](https://www.lib.uidaho.edu/special-collections/histphoto/).

 <div class="text-center">
 <figure class="figure">